music-suite/music-suite/docs/src/User-Guide.md

 - Dynamics: relative loudness of a sound
 - Articulation: attack and relative length of a sound
-- Instruments/Parts
-- Playing techniques
+- Instruments, parts and playing techniques

-In this chapter we will focus on the first two.

 ## Adding dynamics